 Decision makers do often tell us they’re surprised by our pricing.
 We’re in a lower price bracket than most of our competitors.
 We’ve recently adjusted our pricing to help us ensure our sustainability, and help us grow.

 If you’d like some help to see if Inline Manual is right for your team, arrange a live demo with us.
 Our Professional Services team can always build a proof-of-concept for you.
-Download this PDF for a WalkMe comparison, and it will provide all the information to make the right choice.
+Get this WalkMe comparison, and it will provide all the information to make the right choice.